jaanga/terrain-r2/viewers/moon-voyager/readme.md

 ### Issue

-We 'see' the moon as a flat one-sided disk.
-We know it is a 3D orb with a surface full of complexity
+From earth, we 'see' the moon as a flat one-sided disk.
+Yet we know it is a 3D orb with a surface full of complexity.

 ## Mission

-To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail
+To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail To show the usually hidden backside of the moon as easily as the fromt

 <!--

 ## Things to Do

-* Edit the delta variable to change the speed of cursor movements
+* Edit the auto rotation variable to change the speed of the spin of the moon
 * Edit heighPlacard to move the location signboards up or down
 * Edit the default height scale